tsgates/arch-wiki-markdown/wiki/CUPS.md

 PDF virtual printer
 -------------------

+Note: With GNOME, it is now possible to directly print into a PDF or Postscript file, therefore CUPS-PDF is no longer required on such system.

-CUPS-PDF is a nice package that allows one to setup a virtual printer that will generate a PDF from anything sent to it.
+cups-pdf is a nice package that allows one to setup a virtual printer that will generate a PDF from anything sent to it.
 This package is not necessary, but it can be quite useful.
-It can be installed using the following command:

-    # pacman -S cups-pdf

 After installing the package, set it up as if it were for any other printer by using the web interface.
 Access the cups print manager: